Eoxia/wp-directory/README.md

 # wp-directory
-Your local telephone directory for WordPress
+A simple plugin base for WordPress plugins with Eoxia structure.